dieter-wilhelm/apdl-mode/trunk/Readme.txt

 == Requirements ==

-You need Gnu Emacs version 22.
-Ansys mode does not run with older versions of Emacs, see ftp://ftp.gnu.org/pub/gnu/emacs/windows/ for windows versions.
+You need at least Gnu Emacs version 22.
+Ansys mode does not run with older versions of Emacs, see for example ftp://ftp.gnu.org/pub/gnu/emacs/windows/ for windows versions of Gnu Emacs.

 == Installation ==